 The Parish of Deeping St. Nicholas, comprises the village of Deeping St. Nicholas and the settlements of Tongue End and Hop Pole.
 Deeping St. Nicholas boasts a beautiful 19th century stone church, and a chapel built in 1867.
-The population of the parish is 1323 and it is located within the South Holland Council District.
+The population of the parish is just under 2,000 and is located within the South Holland Council District.
 At 6 miles long, the village of Deeping St. Nicholas has the distinction of being the longest in the county, if not in the United Kingdom.

 ST. NICHOLAS PARK - The Parish Council are the owners of the open green space on St. Nicholas Park.
 External funding was received from an application for Lottery Funding together with monies donated from our three District Councillors, who were at that time; Anglela Harrison, Bryan Alcock and Paul Przyszlak, which was put towards the purchase of play equipment and seating to be enjoyed by all.
 A new dog bin, with a donation received from District Councillor Angela Harrison was also procured for this site.
 This green open space continues to be well used by the local residents

 DOG FOULING - There is currently a problem with dog owners not clearing up after their dogs.
 The Parish Council implore all dog owners to please clean up after their dogs.
 Dog fouling is still prevalent in areas of the parish.
 Please, please, clear up your dog mess.